brenobarreto/puzzledfrog/_posts/2025-10-14-building-a-tiny-recursive-descent-parser-in-java-to-think-about-invariants.md

 ---

-If you're curious and want to run this evaluator by yourself, you can find the code in the <a href="https://github.com/puzzled-frog/tiny-recursive-descent-parser" target="_blank" rel="noopener noreferrer">GitHub repository</a>.
+If you're curious and want to run this evaluator by yourself, you can find the code in this <a href="https://github.com/puzzled-frog/tiny-recursive-descent-parser" target="_blank" rel="noopener noreferrer">GitHub repository</a>.